skion/docs.getdbt.com/website/docs/reference/resource-configs/event-time.md

 ## Definition

-Set the `event_time` to the name of the field that represents the timestamp of the event, as opposed to a date-like data loading date.
+Set the `event_time` to the name of the field that represents the timestamp of the event, as opposed to an event ingestion date.
 You can configure `event_time` for a [model](/docs/build/models), [seed](/docs/build/seeds), or [source](/docs/build/sources) in your `dbt_project.yml` file, property YAML file, or config block.

 Here are some examples of good and bad `event_time` columns:

-✅ Good:
+- ✅ Good:
   - `account_created_at` &mdash; This represents the specific time when an account was created, making it a fixed event in time.
   - `session_began_at` &mdash; This captures the exact timestamp when a user session started, which won’t change and directly ties to the event.

-❌ Bad:
+- ❌ Bad:

   - `_fivetran_synced` &mdash; This isn't the time that the event happened, it's the time that the event was ingested.
   - `last_updated_at` &mdash; This isn't a good use case as this will keep changing over time.

-`event_time` is required for [Incremental microbatch](/docs/build/incremental-microbatch) and [Advanced CI's compare changes](/docs/deploy/advanced-ci#speeding-up-comparisons) in CI/CD workflows, where it ensures the same time-slice of data is correctly compared between your CI and production environments.
+`event_time` is required for [Incremental microbatch](/docs/build/incremental-microbatch) and highly recommended for [Advanced CI's compare changes](http://localhost:3000/docs/deploy/advanced-ci#speeding-up-comparisons) in CI/CD workflows, where it ensures the same time-slice of data is correctly compared between your CI and production environments.

-When you configure `event_time`, it enables compare changes to:

-- Compare data in CI versus production for overlapping times only, reducing false discrepancies.
-- Handle scenarios where CI has "fresher" data than production, by using only the overlapping timeframe, allowing you to avoid incorrect row-count changes.
-- Accounts for subset data builds in CI without flagging filtered-out rows as "deleted" when compared with production.

 ## Examples